SPantoja-Proj/macmini-homelab-tripleboot/README.md

 2. Enter your product key or skip for later activation.

-3.Select Windows 10 Home or Pro.
+3.Select Windows 10 Home or Pro.(doesn't show sometimes)

 4. When asked where to install Windows: